J Heath Deneke Sells 1,000 Shares of Summit Midstream Corporation (NYSE:SMC) Stock

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the company’s stock in a transaction on Thursday, December 26th.
-The shares were sold at an average price of $36.19, for a total value of $36,190.00.
-Following the completion of the sale, the chief executive officer now directly owns 260,006 shares in the company, valued at $9,409,617.14.
-This trade represents a 0.38 % decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of Summit Midstream stock in a transaction that occurred on Thursday, January 2nd.
+The shares were sold at an average price of $37.49, for a total value of $37,490.00.
+Following the completion of the sale, the chief executive officer now directly owns 256,006 shares in the company, valued at approximately $9,597,664.94.
+This represents a 0.39 % decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

 J Heath Deneke also recently made the following trade(s):